MURIUKI2092/Social-Media-Haven/README.md

 # Social-Media-Haven
-Social-Media-Haven
+## A Social platform for the creative at heart which inspires  a community of like minded authors to foster inspiration and innovation by leveraging the modern web.
-API Spec
+## API Spec
 The preferred JSON object to be returned by the API should be structured as follows:

-Users (for authentication)
+### Users (for authentication)
 {
   "user": {
     "email": "jake@jake.jake",